pszponder/blog-articles/data-structures/array.md

 **NOTE:** The function called by the forEach() method is referred to as a callback function because it is a function being called from within another function.
 If you want to find out more about callback functions, I recommend [this video made by Ania Kubow](https://www.youtube.com/watch?v=cNjIUSDnb9k) as it really helped me understand how callback functions work and how they are invoked.

-# Creating a new array from modified elements of an existing array using .map()
+# Creating a new array from modified elements of an existing array using .map():

 The `map()` method is very similar to the `forEach()` method.
 The only difference between the 2 methods is that `map()` returns a new array while `forEach()` returns `undefined`.
 Neither method modifies the array they are called on by default.